PiyushJadhav04/finance-tracker/README.md

 frontend.
 Built as a learning project — see `PROJECT_PLAN.md` for the phased build plan and `CLAUDE.md` for coding conventions.

+Built to get more familiar with claude code.

 ## Stack

 - **Backend**: FastAPI, SQLAlchemy (async), Alembic, PostgreSQL